 our 'follow the leader' trek.
 I concentrated intently step by step as we made

 our way in the ocean without seeming to get nearer to land.
-As we walked like
+As we walked like this

-our right I saw how I could reach the sandy beach of Dos Pueblos Christmas Tree
+right I saw how I could reach the sandy beach of Dos Pueblos Christmas Tree

 I lost sight of my guide as he turned a bend in the coast.
 Firmly and thankfully on dry land I asked a ranch hand who was walking nearby to drive me home.